tosmi/playground/documentation/ocp-backup-restore/README.md

     +------------------+---------+----------+-------------------------+-------------------------+------------+
     [root@master01 manifests]#

-so a single etcd is still up and running ok. i think the hanging is caused by a rollout of a new kube-apiserver, because i deleted master02/03. we only have on master now&#x2026;
+so a single etcd is still up and running fine. i think the hanging is caused by a rollout of a new kube-apiserver, because i deleted master02/03. we only have one master now&#x2026;

 some clusteroperators are progessing (kube-apiserver)